braisdom/ObjectiveSql/README.md

-ObjectiveSql’s mission is to provide  the most obvious approach to access various databases, without configuration,  without coding about JDBC&ORM.
-ObjectiveSql-based programming is the best practice in ActiveRecord pattern, which incorporates both behavior and data and avoids unmeaningful declaration of Java.
+ObjectiveSql’s mission is to provide  the most obvious approach to access various databases, without configuration,  without coding about `JDBC&ORM`.
+ObjectiveSql-based programming is the best practice in `ActiveRecord` pattern, which incorporates both behavior and data and avoids unmeaningful `Interface` declaration of Java.
 Thus, ObjectiveSql-based programming will change the way to build an application base on relation database.

 ### Features

-- Defining a domain model with code generating automatically, which carries the query and persistence behavior by itself, no configuration, no empty Interface
+- Defining a domain model with code generating automatically, which carries the query and persistence behavior by itself, no configuration, no empty `Interface`
-- Validating the Java Bean with Jakarta Bean Validation integrated to ObjectiveSql
+- Validating the Java Bean with Jakarta Bean Validation integrated to `ObjectiveSql`
 - Database transaction into an Annotation tagged on a method only
 - The relations tagged with Annotation, who will be applied in query as a static field generated automatically